rzwitserloot/ivyplusplus/README.markdown

 * `sources` - should contain filesets pointing at source files.
 Will be used to create a source artifact.

 _Supported since ipp 1.3_

+NB: make-maven-repo is no longer under active development since sonatype changed their policy on how maven artifacts are to be added to maven central.